exanauts/VecchiaMLE.jl/README.md

 ## Usage
 Once `VecchiaMLEInput` has been filled appropriately, pass it to VecchiaMLE_Run() for the analysis to start.
 Note that some arguments have default values, such as mode (cpu), and MadNLP_Print_level (5).
 After the analysis has been completed, the function outputs diagnostics - that would be difficult other wise to acquire - and the resulting Lm factor in sparse, LowerTriangular format.

 > If the user desires to input their own location grid, then it must be passed as a keyword argument to VecchiaMLE_Run().
-That is, `VecchiaMLE_Run(iVecchiaMLE::VecchiaMLEInput; ptGrid::AbstractVector)`.
+That is, `VecchiaMLE_Run(iVecchiaMLE::VecchiaMLEInput; ptSet::AbstractVector)`.

 ## Getting Samples from a Covariance Matrix
 I will describe here how to properly use this package.
 Some functions used are not exported since there is no need for the user to realistically use them.
 The only major work to do is to generate the samples (if this isn't done by another means).
 In production, I generated the samples via first creating a Covariance Matrix via the martern covariance kernel, then feeding it into a Multivariate normal distribution to create the samples.
 The code to do this, using functions defined in VecchiaMLE, is as follows: